USD ($)

 10. sqlmap

-sqlmap automates the process of detecting and exploiting SQL injection vulnerabilities in database-driven web apps.
-It supports multiple DBMS and is highly customizable for online pen testing.
+sqlmap is an open-source tool that automates the detection and exploitation of SQL injection vulnerabilities in web applications.
+It supports multiple DBMS and offers advanced features for database takeover and privilege escalation.

 1. Pentest-Tools.com: A web-based platform that speeds up common steps in penetration testing, including reconnaissance, vulnerability scanning, exploitation, and report writing.